 Coordination and Communications

-The NRC coordinates with many federal organizations to help assure security of its licensees.
+The NRC coordinates with many federal organizations to assure security of its licensees.
 The timely sharing of accurate information among the NRC, other federal agencies and the nuclear industry is critical to preventing or mitigating the effects of terrorist attacks.
-NRC staff members are assigned to the Domestic Nuclear Detection Office and the National Counterterrorism Center to enhance inter-organizational communication.
-The NRC also has agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
+The NRC has agreements with the Federal Aviation Administration and the North American Aerospace Defense Command to provide early warning of airborne threats to NRC-licensed facilities.
 Additionally, the NRC's highly-trained specialists review intelligence and threat-related information from a range of sources in order to assess suspicious activity related to its licensees.
-Secure communications systems allow the NRC to communicate with nuclear regulators in other countries.

 NRC Operations Center and Emergency Plans

-The NRC's Operations Center is staffed around the clock to receive information regarding events involving licensed nuclear materials, assist in emergency response activities, and promptly notify other federal agencies of those events.
-Upgrades to the center have enhanced effectiveness of response and coordination.
-Similar upgrades have also been completed in the NRC's four Regional Incident Response Centers.
-The NRC has increased its participation in emergency exercises related to security and terrorism, and participates in national-level interagency exercises.
+The NRC's Operations Center, located at agency headquarters, is staffed around the clock to receive information regarding events involving licensed nuclear materials, assist in emergency response activities, and promptly notify other federal agencies of those events.
+The NRC upgraded its Operations Center to enhance the effectiveness of safety and security response and coordination activities.
+Similar upgrades have been completed at the NRC's four Regional Incident Response Centers.
+The NRC participates in emergency response exercises related to security and terrorism, and participates in national-level interagency exercises.